articleHero

 Sokos Hotels, Finnish country-wide hotel chain

 Sokos Hotels is the largest Finnish owned hotel chain, operating throughout the country with almost 50 hotels in 30 locations.
-While most Sokos Hotels are situated in city centers across various towns in Finland, there are also rural options, such as Break Sokos Hotel Bomba in the town of Nurmes in Northern Karelia and Break Sokos Hotel Koli, located in the heart of Koli National Park area.
+While most Sokos Hotels are situated in city centres across various towns in Finland, there are also rural options, such as Break Sokos Hotel Bomba in the town of Nurmes in Northern Karelia and Break Sokos Hotel Koli, located in the heart of Koli National Park area.

 In 2024, Sokos Hotels plans to open a brand-new hotel in Helsinki’s Katajanokka district.
 Jukka Kaartinen, Development Manager at S-Group Chain hospitality management, proudly declares, "The new Solo Sokos Hotels Pier 4 hotel aims to be the most environmentally responsible hotel in Finland."